Skip to content

 A trusted ear, on call when it counts.

-Periodic involvement — a sounding board for the big calls without becoming part of the team.
-Right when you already have a tech lead who needs a senior peer.
+We're a sounding board for the big calls without joining the team day to day.
+A good fit when you already have a tech lead who just needs a senior peer to check their thinking.

 Monthly · 2-4 sessions